umarhashmi9/bolt-source/README.md

 This option requires some familiarity with Docker but provides a more isolated environment.

+Please be aware that this is pre-alpha and you'd take your Docker env into non healthy state

 #### Additional Prerequisite
 - Install Docker: [Download Docker](https://www.docker.com/)